 If you have a busy schedule, you may appreciate the fact that corporate offices that practice dentistry are often open on weekends.
 This can be a big advantage if you need to see a dentist but can’t take time off from work during the week.

 They May Take Your Insurance If a Private Dentist Does Not

 Another advantage of choosing a corporate dental office over a private practice is that most corporate offices accept most major insurance plans.
 This can be a big plus if you have dental insurance.
 It’s always a good idea to call your chosen dental office to verify that they accept your insurance plan before making an appointment.

 CONS OF PRIVATE DENTAL PRACTICES:

 They May Not Be Conveniently Located

 One of the disadvantages of choosing private practices over corporate offices is that they may not be conveniently located.
 This is especially true if you live in a rural area.
-Private practice dentists are more likely to be located in smaller towns or spread out throughout the city.
-So if you find a privately operated dental practice that you love, you may have to drive a bit farther to get to them.
+Private practice dentists are more likely to be located in smaller towns throughout the state.
+Therefore, if you find successful dental practices that you love that are privately operated, you may have to drive a bit farther to get to them.

 They May Have Limited Hours